geometalab/osmaxx/docs/development/project-development-environment.md

 have a look at the django settings for emails:
 [Django email settings](https://docs.djangoproject.com/en/1.8/ref/settings/#email-backend)

-To change them, append `DJANGO_` to the settings name and add it to the environment in the `compose-development.yml`.
+To change them, prepend `DJANGO_` to the settings name and add it to the environment in the `compose-development.yml`.

 The following list ist supported: